zach-gold/zach-gold/README.md

 ##  About Me
-I'm a software engineer with a passion for problem solving and learning.
+I'm a software engineer with previous experience as an endpoint engineer where I maintained various mission critical IT assets, with a passion for problem solving and learning.
 One of software engineering's biggest draws for me is that technology is continuously evolving and improving the world around us.
-During my time at App Academy, I developed three full-stack web apps using technologies including, AWS, Python, JavaScript, , Flask, Express.js, React.js, Redux, HTML and CSS3, and SQLAlchemy.
+During my time at App Academy (an intensive full-stack software engineering program), I developed three full-stack web apps using technologies including, AWS, Python, JavaScript, , Flask, Express.js, React.js, Redux, HTML and CSS3, and SQLAlchemy.

 My favorite of these apps being a clone of StackOverflow which was a group project with a python backend that really helped me develop many crucial skills needed for working with others in a development environment.

 My latest project is a clone of the website theCrag.com.
 The reason I chose theCrag as my latest development is that it showed new challenges for myself requiring me to not only develop the app in a short time but also learn and utilize new technologies not part of the course curriculum.

-In the future I want to continue the development of my three apps to include more features while also looking for employment as a software engineer.
+In the future I want to continue the development of my apps to include more features while also looking for employment as a software engineer.

 In my free time I enjoy playing video games with friends from around the world, cooking, and learning more and more about the things around me.
 Engineering has always been a passion of mine, software is just my specialization!